krish-rm/plant-health-analytics/docs/deployment_guide.md

 # 🚀 Deployment Guide for Plant Health Dashboard

-The Plant Health Dashboard processes plant health environmental sensor data collected four times (morning, afternoon, evening, night) daily. and weekly .
+The Plant Health Dashboard processes plant health environmental sensor data collected four times (morning, afternoon, evening, night) daily.
 This data is stored in **Google Cloud Storage (GCS)**, where it is ingested, cleaned, and transformed for weekly analysis (e.g., Week 46, 47, …), before being loaded into **BigQuery**.
 The **Airflow DAG** automates this batch processing, ensuring that the dashboard reflects up-to-date plant health insights.

 ## Final Automated Workflow